Honor Code and Code of Non-Academic Conduct

 Notification and Investigation

 Through the clerk of the Honor Board, the Honor Board receives notice of a suspected violation.
 Notification may be initiated by the suspected student, another student, a member of the faculty or an administrator.
 The Board proceeds to gather as much documentation of the suspected violation as is available.
 Examination papers, term papers, reference sources, and any other materials related to the incident are solicited from the instructor(s) and/or student(s) involved.
-The instructor may be asked to provide a written description of the events that first aroused suspicion and an analysis of the apparent violation.
+The instructor is asked to provide a written description of the events that first aroused suspicion and an analysis of the apparent violation.

 The Honor Board encourages members of the faculty to discuss suspected violations with the students involved.
 It should be emphasized that the Honor Board must be notified, either by the faculty member or by the student, if suspicion of a violation persists.

 The Board views faculty witnesses primarily as experts who can aid the Board in understanding the nature of a suspected Code violation.
 The faculty member not only commands the language of the academic exercise, but also is most familiar with the conditions under which the exercise was to be performed.
 The faculty member also can help the Board assess the seriousness of a violation.
 The Board does not expect faculty witnesses to persuade the Board that a violation has occurred or that the student charged with the violation actually committed it.
 The faculty member who alerts the Board to a possible violation is viewed not as an adversary of the suspected student, but rather as a concerned member of the community who is discharging his or her obligation to the Honor System.